-Final Exams must be submitted during the day and time scheduled in the Final Exam period.
+Final Exams must be submitted during the day and time scheduled.

 Final grades are due to the College this week on the date stated by the Instructor.
-The last date to submit "Late Required Assignments" is December 1.
+The last date to submit "Late Required Assignments" is April 26.
 Therefore, grades must be submitted on time in Myloinestar on or before the date stated by the Instructor.
 No exceptions.